The History of Shanakeever Valley

 Image: British Library HMNTS 9508.ccc.14.

-Oliver Cromwell allegedly pronounced this sentence against the native Irish.
-As the Cromwellian conquest (1649–1653) confiscated Irish lands, many refugees fled or were forced to the remote western region of Connacht, of which Connemara is a coastal branch.
+Upon violently conquering Galway as the last of the Irish strongholds, Oliver Cromwell pronounced this sentence against the natives.
+As the Cromwellian conquest (1649–1653) confiscated their homes, many refugees fled or were forced to the remote western region of Connacht, of which Connemara is a coastal branch.
 For over a century, Penal Laws dispossessed the traditional Irish of their land ownership, language, means of living, and subjected them to systematic impoverishment and outlaw status.
 Irish “rebel” warriors became hunted for head bounties along with Catholic priests and the last of the native wolves:

 A Secret Mass Rock